ON THE FACE OF IT.An artistic cultural exchange project with Rugby legend Stanley Gene.

 To do this we will;

-• Provide Free Artists Pads and Pencils to people from Goroka (Stanleys Home Town) in PNG and also to participants in Hull, East Yorkshire.
+• Provide Free Artists Pads and Pencils to people in Goroka (Stanleys Home Town) in PNG and also to participants in Hull, East Yorkshire.

 • Produce an online Portrait making project with both the children and adults of Goroka and Hull.